YuvalShaul/k8s/using-volumes/README.md

 (look for the **output-b** directory)
 - Verify that there is a file called data.txt inside that directory, and look at its content:
 **cd /output-b**
-**cat data.txt**
+**cat a.txt**
 - exit from the container (**exit**)

 ## Look at the volume

 - Find the specific node where the pod is running:
 **kubectl get pods -o wide**
-- Connect to another node, and verify that a /data directory does not exist:
+- Connect to some other node, and verify that a /data directory is still empty:
-**ssh osboxes@192.168.122.xx**
+**minikube ssh -p four -n four-m02**
 **ls /data**
-- Connect to the correct node, find the /data directory and view the ontent of the file:
+- Connect to the correct node (say four-m03), find the /data directory and view the ontent of the file:
-**ssh osboxes@192.168.122.xx**
+**minikube ssh -p four -n four-m03**
 **ls /data**
+**ls /data/vol-0**
-**cat /data/data.txt**
+**cat /data/vol-0/a.txt**

 ## Delete the pod

+- To ready for other labs, remove your changes.
 - Delete the pod:
 **kubectl delete pods volume-pod**
 - Login again to the node where the pod was running:
-**ssh osboxes@192.168.122.xx**
+**minikube ssh -p four -n four-m03**
 - Verify that:
-  - the /data directory is still there
+  - the /data directory and all the content that was created is still there.
-  - the data.txt file and its content were not deleted.